Bisher 692 mal gespeichert

 I loved unconventional traveling, and I have traveled intensively by bicycle and donkey around Asia before my children were born.
 I will have many interesting stories to share with you.

 I usually talk with workawayers in English.
 If your German is enough for having a good conversation, we can also talk in German.
-As the kids are half Chinese and half German they also understand Mandarin :)
+As the kids are half Chinese and half German they also understand a little bit Mandarin :). by experiance I have to say that the stay with us is not very efficent for practicing German, if you are not already very good in it.
+Our German has a strong swabian accent and the working language is English.

-I try my best to keep IT-things and screens away from my kids when they are at my place.
+I try my best to keep IT-things and screens away from my kids as long they are with me and at my place.
 That means that you will only be able to use your mobile phone or Computer inside your own room and I’m strict about this.

 What you could learn here: